Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Numerical Examples

-In this section we provide a numerical example of where strong correlations \textit{do} exist in a NN, and show that anchored ensembling \textit{does} recover the true posterior when $\pmb{\Sigma}_{0} = \pmb{\Sigma}_{prior}$.
+Section \ref{sec_presence_special_case} stated that perfectly correlated parameters can exist in a NN.
+Here, we provide a concrete example of such a case, and show that anchored ensembling \textit{does} recover the true posterior for these parameters when $\pmb{\Sigma}_{anc} = \pmb{\Sigma}_{prior}$.

-We consider finding the posterior of final layer weights in a simple single layer ReLU NN of two hidden nodes for a regression problem with two data points.
-(Choosing the final layer weights for our analysis allows analytical equations associated with linear regression to be used, simplifying our analysis.)
+We consider finding the posterior of final layer weights in a small single layer ReLU NN of two hidden nodes for a regression problem with two data points.
+(Choosing the final layer weights for our analysis allows analytical equations associated with linear regression to be used, simplifying our analysis, though these results would also apply to the first layer weights and biases.)